Canonical · Category Definition

 existence must be declared before reality emerges

-Coherence Governance Infrastructure represents the technological category capable of operationalizing this principle.
+Coherence Governance Infrastructure represents the structural category capable of operationalizing this principle.

 The principle defines the logic.

-The category defines the class of systems capable of implementing it.
+The category defines the class of structures capable of realizing it.

 10. Category Implications